 David H. Harrison.
-Mr. Harrison has been the chief compliance officer of FSC since May 2013 and as its secretary since September 2014.
-He has also served as FSFR's chief compliance officer and secretary since May 2013.
-Mr. Harrison has also served as the executive vice president and secretary of FSAM (NASDAQ:FSAM) since September 2014.
-He has also served the chief compliance officer and secretary of Fifth Street Management since May 6, 2013 and August 20, 2014, respectively.
-Mr. Harrison has served as the secretary of FSC CT since March 30, 2012 and chief compliance officer since August 26, 2013.
-In addition, Mr. Harrison previously served as the director of legal & compliance and a vice president of FSC, Inc.
+Mr. Harrison has been our chief compliance officer since May 2013.
+He has also served as the chief compliance officer and secretary of FSFR since May 2013 and as our assistant secretary since February 2010, and prior to that, as the director of legal & compliance and a vice president of our administrator.
 Prior to joining Fifth Street in October 2009, he served as a corporate and securities attorney with the law firm of Dewey & LeBoeuf LLP where he focused on structuring and negotiating various corporate and finance transactions and ensuring compliance with federal securities laws.
 He received a J.D. from Boston University School of Law and a B.A. from Brandeis University.